sunnymui/frontend-nanodegree-mobile-portfolio/README.md

 This website was provided unoptimized with many performance problems leading to slow initial loading, excessive cpu usage, and performance very far from a 60fps target.

-I implemented many web performance optimizations to make the page load and run faster.
+I implemented many web performance optimizations to make the `index.html` and `views/pizza.html` load and run faster.
 Google Page Speed currently gives a score of ~ 97 on both mobile/desktop for the index.html page.
 The pizza.html page was optimized so that functions making visual changes don't cause jank i.e. maintains a FPS of 60fps or in other words runs animation functions in under 16ms.

 ### Initial Load Optimizations